neondatabase/website/content/docs/guides/branch-restore.md

 ![branch restore to timestamp](/docs/guides/branch-restore_feature.png)

-By default, the history retention for a Neon project is 7 days.
-You can revert a branch to any time within that configured [retention window](/docs/manage/projects#configure-history-retention), down to the millisecond.
+The default history retention for a Neon project differs by plan.
+You can revert a branch to any time within your configured [retention window](/docs/manage/projects#configure-history-retention), down to the millisecond.

 A few key points to keep in mind about the restore operation: